martinezelx/smart-mow-drive/README.md

 ### Implementing fmt-maven-plugin
 - fmt-maven-plugin was used to enforce a consistent code style across the application.
 This plugin provides a simple and straightforward way to format the codebase according to google styleguide.
 When the application is built, the plugin automatically formats the codebase, ensuring that the code adheres to the defined style guide.

+## Architecture explanation
+- The project is structured into three main layers, each with a specific role in the application's architecture:
+#### Domain Layer
+The domain layer is at the heart of the application.
+It defines the essential operations and data structures that represent the business entities.
+This layer is technology-agnostic and focuses purely on the business domain.
+- **Entities/Models**: Represent the business concepts with their properties and behaviors.
+In this project, Java Records are used for immutability and clarity.
+- **Commons**: Contains shared domain logic, such as exceptions and utility classes.
+#### Application Layer
+The application layer acts as a mediator between the domain and the infrastructure layers.
+It orchestrates the flow of data to and from the domain, applying any necessary transformations and ensuring that the business rules are followed.
+- **Converters**: Convert domain models to DTOs, ensuring a clean separation between the internal and external representations of data.
+- **Use Cases**: Define the application's high-level operations, encapsulating the business logic and coordinating the interactions between the domain and infrastructure layers.
+#### Infrastructure Layer
+The infrastructure layer provides implementations for the interfaces defined in the domain layer (ports) and contains all the technology-specific code.
+This includes data access mechanisms, external service integrations, and configuration.
+- **Configuration**: Contains configuration classes and beans that setup the application's infrastructure.
+- **Exception Handling**: Global exception handling mechanisms that translate domain exceptions into appropriate HTTP responses.
+- **Controllers**: Define the API endpoints and handle incoming HTTP requests, delegating the processing to the application layer.
+- **DTOs**: Used to transfer data between the application layer and external clients or services, decoupling the internal models from external representations.

+> [!NOTE]
+> This layered approach ensures a clean separation of concerns, making the application more maintainable, scalable, and adaptable to changes in technology or business requirements.

 ## Utilizing Spring Profiles for Flexible Configuration
 - Spring Profiles provide a powerful and flexible way to segregate parts of our application configuration, making them only available in certain environments.
 In our application, we have leveraged this feature to control the activation of the Command Line Interface (CLI) and the REST API.
 - We have defined two profiles: "cli" and "rest".
 The "cli" profile activates the CLI part of the application, while the "rest" profile activates the REST API.